SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 After fission stops, 5-10 megawatts still gets generated.
 This, if not cooled by 8g/s of water, will result in zicalloy interaction and hydrogas formation due to chemistry.
 And that will brow up (and the thing that blows up includes plutonium!).

+The radiation from spent fuel glows blue, because it travels faster than light travels in water so specific rays comes out